 The Emotional Brain by Joseph E. Le Doux

 Reading psychology books allows us to make better and correct decisions.
-It influences our minds as we move forward.
+It influences our psyches as we move forward.
 It also affects the way we take control of our habits.
 Since it affects our minds, the execution of our decisions through habits also becomes affected.
-Reading psychology books inspire us.
-It motivates us to stay focused on the goal.
+Reading psychology books inspire us and gets us to stay focused on the goal.
 Ultimately, it makes us become more productive individuals.

-All of the books listed above can surely help you maximize your therapy outcomes.
+All the psychology books listed above can surely help you get the most out of therapy.
 So, make sure to pick even one which suits your situation and budget, and you’re good to go.

-Are you having a hard time choosing one?
+Are you having a hard time choosing a psychology book?
 Just pick a title that speaks to your heart.
-If you want to be more methodical, you can always search and read book reviews online.
+If you want to be more methodical, you can always search and read psychological book reviews online.

-There is often an urge to buy numerous books.
-Although you can do as you please, much better if you can finish all of the books you’re getting.
-Getting a book is one thing, but finishing it and living its lessons is another.
-So, be wise in choosing which of the books to purchase.
+There is often an urge to get many psychology books.
+Although you can do as you please, much better if you can finish all of psychology books you’re getting.
+Getting a book is one thing, but finishing the psychology book and living its lessons is another.
+So, be wise in choosing which psychology books to get.

-As said before, there are many books in the world.
-Although we support fellow authors, we also can’t deny how some books aren’t as factual and unbiased as they should be.
-Some authors may even mean well.
-But it is necessary to acknowledge that different factors may impact the author while writing the book.
+As said before, there are many psychology books in the world.
+Although we support fellow psychology authors, we also can’t deny how some psych books aren’t as factual and unbiased as they should be.
+Some psych authors may even mean well.
+But it is necessary to acknowledge that different factors may impact the author while writing the psych book.
 With that, it might influence them to publish some problematic views.

-So, if you’re planning on buying or reading something other than what’s on our list, make sure it has good reviews and fact-based content.
-Recent books may also be the better choice because psychology is a lively field, with numerous breakthroughs every now and then.
-You can also ask your therapist to suggest some psychology books for personal research.
+So, if you’re planning on getting or reading something other than what’s on our list of psych books, make sure it has good reviews and fact-based content.
+Recent psychology books may also be the better choice because psychology is a lively field, with numerous breakthroughs every now and then.
+You can also ask your psychotherapist to suggest some psychology books for personal research.

-Besides sharing commendable psychology books, your therapist can also directly help you achieve your book-writing goals.
-You can ask your psychologist to share some tips on how to become a better author.
-You’d be surprised at what they may have in store for you.
-They may even guide you to write something admirable and appealing to your target audience.
-After all, they’re experts in seeing and reading patterns in people’s thoughts and feelings.
+Besides sharing commendable psychology books, your psychotherapist can also directly help you achieve your book-writing goals.
+You can ask your psychologist to share some tips on how to become a better psych author.
+You’d be surprised at what these psych specialists may have in store for you.
+These psychotherapists may even guide you to write a psychology book that gets your target audience’s attention the most.
+After all, the psychotherapists are mostly trained in seeing and reading patterns in people’s thoughts and feelings.

-And by the time you improve, we hope you’ve learned the lesson of how reading can also help you with writing.
+And by the time you improve, we hope you’ve learned the lesson of how reading psychology books can also help you write and get the most out of therapy.
 Who knows?
-Maybe your book will even be an entry to other lists like this article.
+Maybe your psych book will even be an entry to other lists like the article here.
 So, what are you waiting for?
-Pick up your book, and start reading for the better.
+Pick up your psych book and start reading for the better.

 People have this writer stereotype: introverted, addicted to caffeine and alcohol, or simply insane.
 This image of a struggling and frustrated writer sometimes limits what we could be.
 Like everyone else, we should take care of our mental well-being.
 The stress that comes with being a writer is indeed real.
-Even so, having good mental health and healthy coping mechanisms can make your life and works better.
+Even so, having good mental health and healthy coping mechanisms with the help of your therapist can make your life and work better.

-Reading books and writing itself can be therapeutic.
-Numerous studies have supported the physical and emotional benefits of reading and writing.
-These include lowered blood pressure as well as reduced anxiety and stress levels.
+Reading books and writing itself can be healing.
+Numerous studies have supported the physical and emotional benefits of reading and writing, including lowered blood pressure as well as reduced anxiety and stress levels.
 Our work as writers can be taxing and tedious at times.
 Bombarded by deadlines, drafts, and lack of inspiration can deeply affect and demotivate us.
 With this, how can you bring back the joy in writing and possibly improve your work?

 Therapy is available to help us deal with all of these feelings and problems.
-For some, however, therapy can be a daunting endeavor.
-Sitting at a therapist’s office and opening up maybe a terrifying situation.
-In this case, traditional therapy may not be the best option for you.
+For some, however, treatment can be a daunting endeavor.
+Sitting at an expert’s office and opening up maybe a terrifying situation.
+In this case, traditional treatment may not be an ideal option for you.

-Despite this, other therapy methods are available for people who find traditional therapy ineffective or uncomfortable.
-Text therapy which involves messaging your therapist instead, is a good alternative.
-In this type of treatment, you will communicate to your therapist through chat or other messaging platforms.
+Despite this, other treatment methods are available for people who find traditional treatment ineffective or uncomfortable.
+Text-based therapy which involves messaging your therapist instead is a good alternative.
+In this type of treatment, you will communicate to your counselor through chat or other messaging platforms.
 It may or may not involve call or virtual sessions, depending on your service plan.
-Like other methods, text therapy may be beneficial for people who prefer texting instead of real-time interaction.
+Like other methods, this treatment may be beneficial for people who prefer messaging instead of real-time interaction.

-Text therapy is especially helpful for people who express themselves better through writing rather than speaking.
-However, there are also some downsides to this.
-Delay in responses from your therapist and misunderstanding due to lack of verbal and non-verbal cues are possible.
-Meanwhile, you may opt to do an initial consultation to determine if this therapy mode is good for you.
+This treatment is especially helpful for people who express selves better through writing rather than speaking.
+However, some downsides come with it, too.
+Delay in responses from your counselor and misunderstanding due to lack of verbal and non-verbal cues are possible.
+Meanwhile, you may opt to do an initial consultation to determine if this treatment mode is good for you.

-It depends on your arrangement with your therapist.
-It’s important to set ground rules and boundaries first with your therapist.
-Remember, this kind of texting should not replace treatment or therapy.
+It depends on your arrangement with a specialist.
+It’s important to set ground rules and boundaries first.
+Remember, this kind of messaging should not replace treatment.
 Hence, it’s just an accessory to it.
-Most therapists allow texting, especially during emergencies.
+Most experts allow messaging, especially during emergencies.

 Is Talkspace Real Therapy?

-Yes, Talkspace is an online text therapy platform with licensed therapists.
-Text therapy is a good option for people who do not have time for traditional treatment.
+Yes, Talkspace is an online message-based therapy platform with licensed therapists.
+This treatment is a good option for people who do not have time for traditional treatment.
 Talkspace covers a broad range of mental health services.
-It offers unlimited therapy through subscriptions allowing you to text your therapist 24/7.
+It offers unlimited treatment through subscriptions allowing you to message your therapist 24/7.
 However, although you can send messages to your therapist 24/7, they may not give immediate responses depending on time differences and working hours.

 A study showed that early talk therapy treatments could reduce long-term risks for severe mental health conditions.
-Talk therapy, also known as psychotherapy, allows clients to discuss and voice their health professionals’ issues.
+Talk treatment, also known as psychotherapy, allows clients to discuss and voice their health professionals’ issues.

 This form of treatment believes that mental disorders are mostly based on reactions to the environment.
 It treats such conditions through discussion, behavioral changes, and mindset changes.
-However, its effectiveness relies on the client’s willingness and honesty throughout the process, for the patient-therapist dynamic can affect the therapy’s success.
+However, its effectiveness relies on the client’s willingness and honesty throughout the process, for the patient-counselor dynamic can affect the treatment’s success.

 In general, yes.
-Research shows that online treatment is as effective as face-to-face therapy for depression.
-Online therapy offers a lot of benefits in terms of convenience, accessibility, and comfort.
+Research shows that online treatment is as effective as face-to-face treatment for depression.
+Online treatment offers a lot of benefits in terms of convenience, accessibility, and comfort.